How to properly make and use yarrow as a broad spectrum insect repelling herbal tincture which has a reputation for being stronger than DEET.

 Herbalist extraordinaire Susun Weed of the Wise Woman Herbal series of books says that the United States Army studied yarrow and found a tincture of this herb outperforms DEET in repelling ticks and mosquitoes.

-One thing is for sure: avoiding the use of DEET containing insect repellents on yourself and your children no matter what is a wise parenting decision.
+One thing is for sure.
+Avoiding DEET insect repellents no matter what is a wise parenting decision.

 This stuff is so highly toxic – possibly worse than even spraying neighborhoods for mosquitoes.
-It isn’t worth it to ever use it in my opinion.
+It isn’t worth it to ever use, in my opinion.

 It has been known to cause seizures in young children even at low potency.
 In addition, a review of the scientific literature turns up 17 cases of DEET-induced toxic encephalopathy in children (1).